There are few men’s accessories as classic, dapper and distinguished as the pocket watch.

 As mentioned above, I don’t love this look myself, but I can see the appeal.

-In this variation you clip the chain through the slit in your lapel and then place the watch in your front pocket.
+In this variation you clip the chain through the slit in your lapel and then place the watch in your front jacket pocket.

 If you’re going to try this move, I recommend doing it the way that’s pictured here, where most of the chain is also in your pocket and very little of it is left visible.
 This makes the chain and pocket watch more subtle, which I think is classier.